Diegomoro415/Rock-Paper-Scissor-Lizard-Spock-Game/README.md

 #### Returning User
 3. As a returning user, I want to play rock paper scissor game, see my results and try to improve.
-4. As a returnign user, I want to play a quiz game, see my results and try to improve.
+4. As a returning user, I want to play a quiz game, see my results and try to improve.
 5. As a returning user, I want to give feedback for ideas and improvement.

 #### Site Owner